cclauss/mf-next/README.md

 * automate adding of unit tests to testing document (run_test.html and run_test_debug.html)
 * source code documentation automation
+* create eventing support in ga. see ga.net.SwissSearch component.
+The EventType enum and the Event calls could be generalised and re-used inside our ga namespace.

 ## Project Structure
 Short descirption of current project structure.
 Try to keep it up to date